OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 For the dynamic analysis we will address the same points from the static analysis.

-- Enumerating WebView Instances
+- Enumerating WebView instances
-- Checking if JavaScript is Enabled
+- Checking if JavaScript is enabled
-- Verifying that Only Secure Content is Allowed
+- Verifying that only secure content is allowed

 It is possible to identify WebViews and obtain all their properties on runtime by performing dynamic instrumentation.
 This is very useful when you don't have the original source code.